The Best Family Activities in Kaikoura (for Babies, Toddlers, Kids, Teens and Beyond)

 Of course, whale watching is one of the most popular activities in Kaikoura.
 It also just happens to be a suitable thing to do in Kaikoura with kids!
 Join Whale Watch Kaikoura for their 3-4-hour boat tour taking you out to spot diving sperm whales all year round.
 Along the way, the tour will take the time to watch dolphins and large pelagic birds if the opportunity arises.
 Get more information about Whale Watch Kaikoura on Viator and Klook.

 Learn more about New Zealand’s most iconic farm animal: the sheep!
 At Point Sheep Shearing, meet the farm’s Drysdale Ram who will eat out of the palm of your hand and watch an impressive sheep shearing demonstration where the farmer will go into detail about the techniques and tools used.
 Between August and January, kids also get the opportunity to hold and feed one of the adorable pet lambs.
 This is another fantastic activity to do on a rainy day!

 6. Look Out for Seals on the Kaikoura Peninsula Walkway

-7. Play Mini-golf at The Emporium
+7. Play Mini-Golf or Do an Escape Room at The Emporium